KlevcevichAV/notes/MYSQL.md

 FROM t;
 ```

-+ Create a new view with check option
++ Create a new view with check option:
 ```
 CREATE VIEW v(c1,c2)
 AS